treasure-data/td-js-sdk/README.md

 td.fetchUserSegments(token, successCallback, errorCallback)
 ```
-*N.B.* This feature is not enabled on accounts by defaut, please contact support for more information.
+*N.B.* This feature is not enabled on accounts by default, please contact support for more information.

 ### Treasure#fetchUserSegments(options, success, failure)